A generic, easy to configure makefile for use with Arduino development.

 • Manual mode: specify all source files and build parameters manually.

-• Simple (crap) detection of attached arduino.
+• Simple (crap) detection of attached Arduino.

 • Reads board parameters from boards.txt.